 The Dell OptiPlex is a line of desktop computers designed for use in business environments.
 Originally introduced in 1993, the OptiPlex has since become a popular choice for businesses.
 In addition to its traditional use, the OptiPlex is also popularity among home users for a variety of use cases, including gaming upgrades, home servers, home lab setups, and media centers (HTPC).

 The OptiPlex line includes a range of models with varying specifications and features.
 These models are divided into families, such as the OptiPlex 3000, 5000, and 7000 series.
-Additionally, the OptiPlex line includes tower (MT) and small form factor (SFF), and micro (M) models, allowing users to choose the form factor that best suits their needs.
+Starting from the 2023 models, Dell discontinued the 3000 and 5000 series, consolidating the lineup into only the 7000 series.
+This new 7000 series now includes two variations: a standard version and a high-end “Plus” version, with the latter offering enhanced performance and premium features.
+Additionally, the OptiPlex line includes tower (MT), small form factor (SFF), and micro (M) models, allowing users to choose the form factor that best suits their needs.

 Latest Dell OptiPlex models